omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 <div><p>
 The general strategy for univariate root-finding is bracketing: maintaining an interval $(a,b)$ such that the signs of $f(a)$ and $f(b)$ differ.
 When
-$f:R\rightarrow R$ is continuous, such interval must contain a root.
+$f:R\rightarrow R$ is continuous, such an interval must contain a root.
 But this strategy is effective even if $f$ is merely piecewise continuous: then if it doesn't contain a root, it either contains a jump-discontinuity (which numerically is indistinguishable from a root), or the function is unbounded